Fill in the Blanks

 Assessment Manual Creation

-Follow these steps to set up fill in the blank assessments manually:
+Follow these steps to set up fill in the blank assessments manually.
+For more information on General, Metadata (optional) and Files (optional) see Assessments.

 Execution